niiicolai/digital-poster-prototypes/README.md

 [Example of a pull request](https://github.com/niiicolai/digital-poster-prototypes/pull/1)

+##### Where do I put my sketch folder to add a new prototype?
+1. Ensure the directory name doesn't conflict with another directory name inside `digital-poster-prototypes/prototypes`
+2. Ensure you checkout to another git branch (than master) before doing any modifications
+3. Move your sketch folder under `digital-poster-prototypes/prototypes`
+4. Follow the guidelines for 'Push and merge a local branch to master' if the prototype is done.

 ## Bash commands:
 - `ls` to list files and folders in the current directory
 - `mkdir <foldername>` to create a directory